 Do you have a short attention span and want to cross some of the Oscar nominees off your list before the big show next weekend?
 I know I am not going to see all the best picture nominees, and frankly some of the titles are not of interest to me this year, but last night viewed a whole category of pictures in one sitting.

 The Lagoon theater in Minneapolis is currently showing all the nominated live action and animated short films.
 Stephanie Curtis from the MPR Cube Critics recommended the animated films over the live action and they were Jesse's top pick for our night out at the movies.
 I concurred with the choice, of course, and left the theater having loved every minute of it.
+First off, here is the full list of the nominees:

 1. Dimanche (Sunday) from Canada